 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

 Mantua in popular culture

 While few people might know of Mantua today, the city has made its mark in music and plays.
 It is often associated with the famous Roman poet Virgil (Publius Vergilius Maro), born nearby in 70 B.C.
 Today you can visit a statue dedicated to him in the garden Piazza Virgiliana.

 Shakespeare fans might recognize Mantua as the place where Romeo was banished in Romeo and Juliet and one of the settings in The Two Gentlemen of Verona.
-The House of Gonzaga also inspired Act 3 scene 2 of Hamlet, where a play-within-the-play takes place called The Murder of Gonzago (or The Mousetrap).
+The House of Gonzaga also inspired Act 3, scene 2 of Hamlet, where a play-within-the-play occurs, called The Murder of Gonzago (or The Mousetrap).

 if you enjoy reading about Renaissance towns in Italy, you might enjoy reading about Urbino.